ranveer14/ranveer14.github.io/_posts/Philosophical Posts/2021-31-12-afterlife.md

+---
+layout: post
-Why is afterlife the most important question in life?
+title: "Why is afterlife the most important question in life?"
+categories: Philosophy
+---
+>

 The title might render the post a religious, dogmatic and pseudoscientific post, but believe me, I promise to change your mind (assuming there is freewill!) by the end of the post.
 So hold on and think with me!
 The question that I will ponder on today is related to the possibilities after death.
 What happens after death.
 In the first part of the post, I will argue that

 You cannot logically prove that a living person ceases to exist after death.